-When items are salvaged from equipment, ensure that inventory records are reviewed and any salvaged items that qualify as movable or sensitive minor equipment are retained on the inventory records.
+When items are salvaged from equipment, ensure that inventory records are reviewed, and any salvaged items that qualify as movable or sensitive minor equipment are retained on the inventory records.

-Have all equipment items received as gifts been reported to the campus or unit development office and an Equipment Acquisition Report (Form T-66) submitted to the Controller's Office (or appropriate campus office)?
+Have all equipment items received as gifts been reported to the campus or unit development office and an Equipment Acquisition Report (Form T-66) submitted to the Controller's Office (or appropriate campus office) or through IRIS transaction code AS01 and e-mail asset number to equipinventory@utk.edu?